Bengallo3000/xxxfromnl/replit.md

-# FromNL.pro - Premium Dutch Quality Shop
+# TechVerseHub.xyz - Premium Software & Tools Shop

 ## Overview
-FromNL.pro is a premium e-commerce platform showcasing Dutch quality products.
-The site features a dark-themed design with red accents and Dutch flag colors (red, white, blue).
+TechVerseHub.xyz is a premium e-commerce platform for software and digital tools.
+The site features a dark-themed design with cyan and purple gradient accents.

 ## Tech Stack
 - **Framework**: Next.js 16 with App Router